Alon-Fabio/AlonFabio_website_CV/FIRST.md

 - Important

-  1. Make a loading component from the loading in GalleyGrid.
+  1. ~~Make a loading component from the loading in GalleyGrid.~~
-  2. Implement the comp' where's needed.
+  2. ??Implement the comp' where's needed.??
+  3. Update the fetch function to a safer better way.
+  4. Fadminbio: getUsers needs to be a GET request.

 - style